thantthet/keymagic/KeyMagic/ReadMe.txt

     This is an icon file, which is used as the application's icon (32x32).
     This icon is included by the main resource file KeyMagic.rc.

-small.ico
-    This is an icon file, which contains a smaller version (16x16) of the application's icon.
-This icon is included by the main resource file KeyMagic.rc.

-/////////////////////////////////////////////////////////////////////////////
-Other standard files:

-StdAfx.h, StdAfx.cpp
-    These files are used to build a precompiled header (PCH) file named KeyMagic.pch and a precompiled types file named StdAfx.obj.

 /////////////////////////////////////////////////////////////////////////////
 Other notes: